-Aeguus' future funding requirements will depend on many factors, including, but not limited to:
+Aequus' future funding requirements will depend on many factors, including, but not limited to:

-- Progress, timing, scope and costs of Aequus' proposed clinical trials, including the ability to timely enroll subjects in Aequus' planned and potential future clinical trials; - Time and cost necessary to obtain regulatory approvals that may be required by regulatory authorities; - Aequus' ability to successfully partner and commercialize Aequus' product candidates, if approved;

-- Aequus' ability to commercialize and generate revenues from third-party products in Canada that the Company has acquired or licensed; - Amount of sales and other revenues from product candidates that Aequus may commercialize, if any, including the selling prices for such potential products and the availability of adequate third-party coverage and reimbursement; - Terms and timing of any potential future collaborations, licensing or other arrangements that Aeguus may establish; - Cash requirements of any future acquisitions or the development of other product candidates; - The costs of operating as a public company: - Time and cost necessary to respond to technological and market developments; and - Costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.
+- Progress, timing, scope and costs of Aequus' proposed clinical trials, including the ability to timely enroll subjects in Aequus' planned and potential future clinical trials; - Time and cost necessary to obtain regulatory approvals that may be required by regulatory authorities; - Aequus' ability to successfully partner and commercialize Aequus' product candidates, if approved; - Aequus' ability to commercialize and generate revenues from third-party products in Canada that the Company has acquired or licensed; - Amount of sales and other revenues from product candidates that Aequus may commercialize, if any, including the selling prices for such potential products and the availability of adequate third-party coverage and reimbursement; - Terms and timing of any potential future collaborations, licensing or other arrangements that Aequus may establish; - Cash requirements of any future acquisitions or the development of other product candidates; - The costs of operating as a public company; - Time and cost necessary to respond to technological and market developments; and - Costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.

 Until Aequus can generate a sufficient amount of revenue, Aequus may finance future cash needs through public or private equity offerings, license agreements, debt financings, collaborations, strategic alliances and marketing or distribution arrangements.
-Aequus believes that its existing cash and cash equivalents will be sufficient to fund Aequus' projected operating requirements until the third quarter of 2020.
-Aequus expects that these funds will not be sufficient to enable Aequus to complete all necessary development and commercial approval regulatory processes of its internal product candidates or commercially launch Topiramate XR, Oxcarbazepine XR, AQS1303, AQS1304 or Aequus' other product candidates.
-Accordingly, Aequus will be required to obtain further funding through other public or private offerings, debt financing, collaboration or licensing arrangements or other sources.
+So long as the Demand Loan remains outstanding, Aequus believes that its existing cash and cash equivalents will be sufficient to fund Aequus' projected operating requirements to the end of 2022.
+After this period, Aequus may be required to obtain further funding through other public or private offerings, debt financing, collaboration or licensing arrangements or other sources.
 Adequate additional funding may not be available to Aequus on acceptable terms, or at all.
-If Aequus is unable to raise capital when needed or on attractive terms, Aequus would be forced to delay, reduce or eliminate Aequus' R&D programs or future commercialization efforts.
+If Aequus is unable to raise capital when needed or on attractive terms, Aequus would be forced to delay, reduce or eliminate Aequus' programs or future commercialization efforts.
 Aequus may seek to access the public or private capital markets whenever conditions are favorable, even if Aequus does not have an immediate need for additional capital at that time.
 In addition, if Aequus raises additional funds through collaborations, strategic alliances or marketing, distribution or licensing arrangements with third parties, Aequus may have to relinquish valuable rights to Aequus' technologies, future revenue streams or product candidates or to grant licenses on terms that may not be favorable to Aequus.